nuprl/retic_performance/gm-pepm-2018/talk/README.md

 Zeina:
        Back to the paper.
        Reticulated is a gradual typing system for Python.
+       A Reticulated program is a Python program with optional type annotations.
+       Type-annotated parts of the program are type-checked, and their interactions with un-annotated parts poses a "type-safe FFI" problem.

-       A Reticulated program is a Python program with optional type annotations, such as this function that computes the distance between two cartesian coordinates.
+       For example, this function that computes the distance between two cartesian coordinates.
        Reticulated statically checks the type annotations, then compiles the types to runtime tag checks.
+       These checks solve the "FFI problem" at the level of type-tags.
-       These checks enforce tag soundness, so no matter what input this `distance` function receives, it will never segfault or give undefined behavior.
+       No matter what input this
+        `distance` function receives, it will never segfault or give undefined behavior.